Mechatronics Engineer · Robotics · Data · Embedded Systems

 My contributions

-• Full mechanical design in Autodesk Inventor — ring gear, housings, modular brackets
+• Full mechanical design in Autodesk Inventor — planetary housing, ring gear, shaft, translation arm, modular brackets

-• Fabrication: 3D printing all structural and gear components in PLA
+• 3D printing all structural and gear components in PLA; laser cutting base and mounting plates in acrylic/MDF

-• Arduino firmware — 4-motor synchronization with astronomical speed ratios
+• Arduino firmware — 4-motor synchronization with astronomically derived speed ratios and automatic translation return

-• Written thesis documenting design decisions, trade-offs, and educational applications
+• Written thesis (125 pp.) documenting design decisions, scale derivations, and educational applications

 2024–2025 · Erasmus Mundus Master · SSIS Programme